WICG/turtledove/FLEDGE.md

 provide less component ads than a set `targetNumAdComponents`.

-When `targetNumAdComponents` is in use, the `adComponents` list in the bid can exceed the normal global limit (of 20 or 40), but `targetNumAdComponents` must still follow that limit.
+When `targetNumAdComponents` is in use, the `adComponents` list in the bid can exceed the normal global limit (of 20 or 40, exposed via `browserSignals.adComponentsLimit`), but `targetNumAdComponents` must still follow that limit.
 Chrome also currently has a limitation of 100 entries per sequence that still applies.